-The Shamrock imaging spectrographs are a series of research-grade, high performance, flexible and rugged platforms designed for use in demanding low-light applications, but are equally suited to routine measurements.
+The Shamrock 303i imaging spectrograph is a research-grade, high performance, flexible and rugged platform designed for use in demanding low-light applications, but equally suited to routine measurements.
 Shamrock spectrographs are compatible with a wide range of Andor detectors, as well as those from other manufacturers.
-This section provides an overview of the signal and power connections of the spectrographs.
+This section provides an overview of the main external features and the signal and power connections.